 For your clothes go for the layering system – non-cotton, wicking (moves sweat away from the skin) top first, followed by a warming fleece, then a waterproof outershell – that way you can add or remove one as you heat up or cool down.
 Be sure to take a hat (cap in summer, wool in winter) and gloves to ensure you stay toasty warm.

-You’ll likely also see points of interest you might want to discover – such as tumuli, ruins, lakes, waterfalls – all of which are marked on the map.
+You’ll likely to also see points of interest you might want to discover – such as tumuli, ruins, lakes, waterfalls – all of which are marked on the map.
 Learning how to read one can really open the countryside for you so, as you go, orientate it (turn it) to make it ‘fit’ the landscape and start noticing how what you see on the printed page matches with what the reality is on the ground.
 The more you do it the better you’ll become at predicting the landscape and terrain you’ll be faced with before you even leave the house.

 If you’re planning to take your kids, friends or family members remember that it shouldn’t be a test of endurance, it should be good fun.
 So be sure to include stops to admire points of interest and take rewards for key parts of the walk – such as a chocolate bar or a favourite sweet.